Dates through June 5, 2020, are now available.

 We recognize that bringing a group to the Academy can be intimidating: the learning environment is stimulating and the list of daily events staggering.
-To assist you with trip planning, we have a few suggestions for selecting drop-in activities, and we've designed resources for structuring learning.
+To assist you with trip planning, we have a few suggestions for selecting daily activities, and we've designed resources for structuring learning.

 Make a Plan!